carlsmith/coffeeshop/docs/book/defining_functions.md

         args.forEach (x) -> tally += x
         tally

-    put sum 1, 2, 3, 4, 5
+    sum(1, 2, 3, 4, 5)

-> Note that `args` is not a JavaScript `arguments` object; it's just an array.

-You can also gather spare arguments.
+Note that `args` is not a funky JavaScript `arguments` object; it's just an array.
+You can also use splats to gather spare arguments.

     f = (x, args...) -> args.forEach (y) -> put x * y